-The date of the valuation was June 30, 2015.
+The date of the valuation was June 30, 2017.

 This report should not be relied on for any purpose other than those described above.
 It was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
 This report may be provided to parties other than the Retirement System only in its entirety and only with the permission of the Board.
+GRS is not responsible for unauthorized use of this report.